 13. Fight Club (1999)

 ‘Fight Club’ is a phenomenon.
-Every aspect of this film; the dialogues, scenes, visuals, acting, score is iconic in every way.
-‘Fight Club’ follows a young, mentally disturbed insomniac who finds solace from his life of miserable monotony by forming a fight club with a charismatic, carefree soap salesman.
+Every aspect of this film — the dialogues, scenes, visuals, acting, and score — is iconic in every way.
+It follows a young, mentally disturbed insomniac who finds solace from his life of miserable monotony by forming a fight club with a charismatic, carefree soap salesman.
 The film is ambiguous on many levels and leaves you to decipher the hidden clues and meaning behind it.
 ‘Fight Club’ is a film that one would have fun discussing and talking about for it’s replete with philosophy on modern life, consumerism, passion and rebellion and would make you think about life, despite how expository and over-the-top it might seem at places.

 Read More: Best Murder Mystery Movies of All Time

 ‘Predestination’ is a ravishingly scintillating piece of cinema that entertains on every viewing.
 It’s a film that has fun with its genre, toys with your senses and takes you on a mesmerizing journey of love and identity via an intense time travel play.
 The film tells the story of an agent who is asked to travel back in time in order to avert an explosion in New York in 1975.
 ‘Predestination’ leaves you with quite a bit to chew on long after the film rolls out and provides spaces for numerous interpretations and conclusions.
 The whole concept of time travel paradox revealed at the end is quite fascinating and demands you to evaluate and analyse the entire plot of the film again.